 Girl Scout Ambassador, Grades 11-12

 Not all girls elect to participate in volunteer led-troops, whether due to personal preferences or scheduling challenges.
-These girls can still participate as Non-Troop-Affiliated Girl Scouts (NTAs) and independently do many of the same activities as girls who participate in Troops.
+These girls can still participate as Individual Girl Scouts and independently participate in Council and local events and programs.

 Do I have to buy a uniform for my Girl Scout?

 No, girls are not required to purchase a uniform.
-However to display official pins and awards Girls at each age level should have one official uniform item (e.g. tunic, vest and sash).
-Girls will be required to wear this item when they participate in ceremonies or officially represent the Girl Scout Movement.
+However, to display official pins and awards girls at each age level should have the official tunic, vest or sash for their level.
+Girls may be asked to wear the official tunic, vest or sash when they participate in ceremonies or officially represent the Girl Scout Movement.

-You can purchase uniform items at the Council shop located inside the Service Center at 110 Ring Road West, in Garden City, outside the perimeter of Roosevelt Field Shopping Mall, located directly across from the Grand Lux Cafe and Loews Movie Theater.
+You can purchase uniform items at the GSNC Council Shop located inside the Service Center at 110 Ring Road West, in Garden City, outside the perimeter of Roosevelt Field Shopping Mall, located directly across from the Grand Lux Cafe and Loews Movie Theater.

 Girl Scouts of Nassau County makes every effort to ensure that no girl is turned away due to a lack of funds.
 Financial Aid is available to families who are unable to pay for Girl Scout expenses due to financial hardship.

 The size varies from Troop to Troop.
 Younger levels often meet more frequently than Troops comprised of older girls.
-For information on standard troop sizes contact the Service Center and speak with a Field Director assigned to your community.
+For information on standard troop sizes contact the Service Center and speak with the Membership Specialist assigned to your community.

 If you are interested in Volunteering with Girl Scouts, please fill out the Adult Volunteer Interest Inquiry form for ways to get started.